 What are your opening times?

-No. However, enquiries can be made via the website, office answer-phone.
-We also have a closed Facebook page.
+Out of hour enquiries can be made via the website, office answer-phone.
+We also have a closed Facebook page for parents and carers

 Do you take referrals directly from children/young people, parents/carers?

-No, we are an open access service – young people aged 15 and over can contact us directly.
-Parents/carers and supporting professionals can contact us about children and young people aged 5-19 to access learning, groups and activities.
+We are a non-referral service.
+Our offer is open access.
+Young people aged 15 and over can contact us directly.
+Parents/carers and supporting professionals can contact us about children and young people aged 5-19 to access our learning, groups and activity opportunities.